radiantlogic-v8/documentation-new/documentation/sys-admin-guide/radiantone-ldap-schema.md

 ## Extending the RadiantOne Schema with Objects and Attributes Contained in .orx Files

 The metadata from any backend that is virtualized by RadiantOne is maintained in a file with a .orx extension.
 All .orx files are shown in the Main Control Panel > Settings Tab > Configuration section, when the ORX Schema node is selected.
-If you extracted a new schema, and it does not appear in the list, click **Refresh List** button.
+If you extracted a new schema, and it does not appear in the list, click **Refresh List**.
 To add the object classes and attributes contained in a file to the RadiantOne LDAP schema, check the Publish in Server Schema option next to the proper .orx file.
-After all schema files have been selected, click **Generate LDAP Schema button**.
+After all schema files have been selected, click **Generate LDAP Schema**.

 ![An image showing ](Media/Image3.187.jpg)